httpwg/http-extensions/draft-ietf-httpbis-priority.md

 others.

-It is sometimes beneficial for the server running behind an intermediary to obey to the value of the Priority header field.
+It is sometimes beneficial for the server running behind an intermediary to obey Priority header field values.
 As an example, a resource-constrained server might defer the transmission of software update files that would have the background urgency being associated.
 However, in the worst case, the asymmetry between the precedence declared by multiple clients might cause responses going to one user agent to be delayed totally after those going to another.

-In order to mitigate this fairness problem, a server could use knowledge about the intermediary as another signal in its prioritization decisions.
+In order to mitigate this fairness problem, a server could use knowledge about the intermediary as another input in its prioritization decisions.
 For instance, if a server knows the intermediary is coalescing requests, then it could avoid serving the responses in their entirety and instead distribute bandwidth (for example, in a round-robin manner).
 This can work if the